ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ALIGNING SPECIFIC OBJECTIVES

- e CEO must have complete trust in your ability to lead the technical team to meet business objectives.
+The CEO must have complete trust in your ability to lead the technical team to meet business objectives.
 Building that trust means you need to

 be able to communicate well with the CEO, both through proactive com - munication and making sure the CEO always has enough context to ask good questions.